 Win new email subscribers – use legally compliant signup forms creatively

-We hope to get the hottest deals or an immense knowledge lead with them: in times of WhatsApp and Direct Messages, the email newsletter still is THE communication channel for your business.
-After all, (almost) every person has an email address, and if the content is valuable, they have a justified interest in receiving your newsletter.
+We all promise ourselves the best deals from it or a knowledge advantage over everyone else.
+Even in the age of WhatsApp and other direct messages, the email newsletter is still a hot communication channel that you can use for your company.
+After all, almost everyone has an email address, and if the content is good, there’s no reason not to be interested in receiving your newsletter.

-Of course, you want your newsletter to have as many readers as possible.
-That’s why you need a list of contacts you can send your emails to.
-In May 2018, the new General Data Protection Regulation (GDPR) has started to spread uncertainty among companies and lead to shrinking contact lists.
-Time to fill your lists again – in a legally secure way!
+Your newsletter is aiming to have lots of readers.
+You’ll need a list of contacts you’re allowed to send emails to.
+In May 2018, the new General Data Protection Regulation (GDPR) caused a lot of uncertainty among companies and led to a lot of address lists shrinking.
+It’s time to get them filled in again in a legally secure way!

 Collect addresses in compliance with data protection regulations